microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/installicp.md

 `helm dep update`

-this will retrieve the subcharts that Microclimate uses.
+This will retrieve the subcharts that Microclimate uses.

 `helm install --name microclimate <path_to_this_chart>`

-this command deploys Microclimate on the Kubernetes cluster in the default configuration.
+This command deploys Microclimate on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Verifying the Chart
 Once the helm install has completed successfully, enter the commands provided at the end of the installation to open your Microclimate instance